 It's easy to upload your student card photo:

-- From the Students homepage, log in to myRMIT and select the myServices tab.
+- Log in to myRMIT and select the myServices tab.

 - Select Click to capture photo.

 Once your photo is approved, we'll send an email to your RMIT student email account.
 Your card will then be posted within 8-10 business days to your Australian mailing addresses.